keplergl/kepler.gl/contributing/DEVELOPERS.md

   [nvm-windows](https://github.com/coreybutler/nvm-windows))
   to manage and install Node.js, which makes it easy to change the version of Node.js per project.

-- [Yarn](https://yarnpkg.com): We use Yarn to install our Node.js module dependencies (rather than using npm).
+- [Yarn 4.4.0](https://yarnpkg.com): We use Yarn to install our Node.js module dependencies (rather than using npm).
 See the detailed [installation instructions][yarn-install].

+- [Volta](https://volta.sh/): We use Volta to manage Node and Yarn versions without you manually switching them

 #### Fork Kepler.gl Repo